jleath/Gitlet/proj1/spec/proj1.md

         36,AND_circuit AND_gate,a circuit in a computer that fires only when all of its inputs fire

     means that the synset ```{ AND_circuit, AND_gate }``` has an id number of 36 and its definition is "a circuit in a computer that fires only when all of its inputs fire".
 The individual nouns that comprise a synset are separated by spaces (and a synset element is not permitted to contain a space).
 The S synset ids are numbered 0 through S − 1; the id numbers will appear consecutively in the synset file.
+You will not (officially) use the definitions in this project, though you're welcome to create public subclasses of WordNet that do use them in some interesting way.

   - List of hyponyms.
 The file hyponyms.txt (and other smaller files with hypernym in the name) contains the hyponym relationships: The first field is a synset id; subsequent fields are the id numbers of the synset's direct hyponyms.
 For example, the following line